jgbarah/evaluating-foss-projects/evaluation_models.md

 | An operational approach for selecting open source components in a software development project | 2008 | R | No |
 | QualiPSo trustworthiness model OpenSource Maturity Model (OMM) | 2009 | R | No |

-Of all these models, we have selected some, that are described in some more detail in the following sections.
+Of all these models, we have selected some that we describe in some more detail in the following sections.

 ## OpenBRR

-The OpenBRR (Open Business Readiness Rating) is an evaluation method proposed in 2005 and sponsored most notably by Carnegie Mellon and some industrial partners (CodeZoo, SpikeSource and Intel) [The OpenBRR white paper](http://docencia.etsit.urjc.es/moodle/mod/resource/view.php?id=4343)).
+The OpenBRR (Open Business Readiness Rating) is an evaluation method proposed in 2005 and sponsored most notably by Carnegie Mellon and some industrial partners (CodeZoo, SpikeSource and Intel) [The OpenBRR white paper](http://docencia.etsit.urjc.es/moodle/mod/resource/view.php?id=4343).
 The goal of this method is to provide an objective manner to assess community-driven projects, offering a final quantitative mark that is intended to provide a measure of its readiness to be deployed in a business environment.

 Following figure provides an overview of the how OpenBRR should be applied.
 As can be seen, OpenBRR involves a multi-step evaluation process, that can be adjusted by the evaluator to adapt the assessment to the specific needs of the organization that wants to deploy the software under study-